Database

 name: barman-cloud.cloudnative-pg.io

-Once you have a base backup and working WAL shipping, it’s possible to restore the cluster, if you want to do this it’s probably a good idea to read the recovery documentation.
-The manifest below creates a new cluster and initializes it using the latest base backup, and then applies each write-ahead log to it
+Once you have a base backup and working WAL shipping, it’s possible to restore the cluster.
+If you want to do this it’s probably a good idea to read the recovery documentation.

 apiVersion: postgresql.cnpg.io/v1